jfdean1/UKpeatlandpool14C/README.md

 ... and in Supplementary Table 1 of the maanuscript:
 ... doi to come...

-The code is provided for the purpose of transparency, not as an exemplar of excellent coding...
+The code is provided for the purpose of reproducibility, not as an exemplar of excellent coding!
 All code and data files included in this repository were managed and uploaded by JFDean.